Pratikbhanuse/pratikbhanuse.github.io/_pages/about.md

 Hello World!
 Welcome to my website...

-I am Pratik.
-Currently working as a risk analyst in the AML compliance team at AML RightSource Canada Inc.
+Hi, it's Pratik!
+Currently working as a Quantitative Strategy Analyst at [BCA Research](https://www.bcaresearch.com/).
 I am a theoretical physicist by education and enthusiastic and curious about the implementation of laws in physics and tools in mathematics in the realm of finance and economics.